-Business continuity management (BCM) aims at minimizing the interruption time of business-critical processes in the event of an emergency or any disruption of relevant resources.
+Business Continuity Management (BCM) aims at minimizing the impact and duration of interruptions of business-critical processes in the event of an emergency or any disruption of relevant resources

 Organization and Responsibilities

-ECC's BCM Policy is regularly enhanced and adjusted.
-The Managing Board holds responsible for the policy and any changes to it.
-The Compliance Department in collaboration with the Risk Controlling Department performs a coordinating, supervising and validating function.
-Business continuity measures are implemented within the business-critical-departments under the responsibility of the head of the respective organizational unit.
+The ECC Management Board holds responsible for the internal BCM system and any changes to it.
+A dedicated BCM Function performs a definitory, advising, coordinating, supervising, and validating role.
+Business continuity measures are implemented and tested under the responsibility of the respective organisational unit or function:

-The BCM Policy is comprised of the BCM Strategy, the ECC Disaster Management Strategy and the ECC Business Impact Analysis.
-The BCM Strategy and Disaster Management Policy define procedures and responsibilities to ensure business continuity in the event of an emergency, disaster or any disruption of business critical processes, as defined in the Business Impact Analysis.
-Information is supplied to employees in the department-specific BCM plans.
+Collectively, the BCM Framework and the corresponding contingency plans define procedures and responsibilities to ensure business continuity in the event of an emergency, incident, crisis and any disruption of mission-critical processes defined in the Business Impact Analysis.
+Information is supplied to employees in the departmental BCM plans as well as operational procedures and work instructions.

-The following failure scenarios are considered in the Business Impact Analysis.
+The following failure scenarios are considered in the Business Impact Analysis and form the basis for contingency planning.

-In order to ensure the high-availability operation of business-critical applications, ECC operates geo-redundant computer centres with a redundant connection of communications and power supply lines.
-In the event of a failure of a critical component in one computer center, operation is automatically switched to the other computer center without loss of data and before the defined critical deadline.
+In order to ensure the high-availability operation of business-critical applications, ECC operates redundant computer centres with a redundant connection of communications and power supply lines.
+In the event of a failure of a critical component in one computer centre, operation is automatically switched to the other computer centre without loss of data and before the defined critical deadline.

-For cases of emergency, a back-up office with fully equipped workstations is available for all business-critical departments.
+For cases of emergency, a back-up office with fully equipped workstations is available for all mission-critical departments.
 The backup office has a different infrastructure connection from the primary office.
-Further, remote accesses enable to switch business processes to standby laptops.
+Further, remote access enables to switch all mission-critical processes to home office.

 Before outsourcing services, ECC examines the performance of new service providers and establishes service levels which are monitored continuously.
 The supplier have to comply with the defined recovery parameters for ECC business critical processes.